Last updated - Jun 02, 2020 at 2:55PM

 The Service Credit is determined by the Service Level achieved, the Service Level Performance Measure, and is calculated by using the straight line formula below:

-"c" is the Service Credit (%) payable if the Achieved Service Level falls below the Service Level Target; and
+- "c" is the Service Credit (%) payable if the Achieved Service Level falls below the Service Level Target;

 The Customer is granted indirect use of the Provider's database storage, through the availability of the exposed data access functions of the service (i.e. Web Portal, Web API), and within the bounds of the intended use, for long-term storage, access and processing of the data collected and modified by functions of the service.